aws-samples/sample-renewable-planning-agent/README.md

 ![Deployment Architecture](./architecture.png)

 ### Web Application

 The web application is implemented with Python FastAPI and React frontend, deployed separately from the agents and tools.

 > **Note**: This is a sample frontend demonstrating agent interactions.
 It does not implement project management, authentication, or authorization features required for production use.
-Implement your own web experience with appropriate security mechanisms.
+We recommend to implement your own user experience with appropriate authentication mechanisms and integrations.

 ![WebApp](./webapp.png)

 ### Key Technologies